 College of Information Technology

-Our IT bachelor's degree programs incorporate as many as 18 respected industry certifications: CIW, CCNA, MSCSA, OCP, CompTIA, and more.
+Our online IT bachelor's degree programs incorporate as many as 18 respected industry certifications: CIW, CCNA, MSCSA, OCP, CompTIA, and more.
 When certifications are included in your degree, they require no exam fees or additional classes.
 WGU is a Microsoft® IT Academy program member, so our students have access to world-class technology curriculum and courseware.

 - B.S.
 Cloud and Systems Administration